a11ce/aetherwiki/md-src/crane-affair.md

 Kint was tried in Pax State Court in New Harbor on charges of evading sanctions and falsifying rail manifests.
 Prosecutors argued that he willfully ignored obvious irregularities in Wyatt's financing scheme, and he was convicted on one count of evading sanctions and received a two-year suspended sentence, which was completed without activation.

 Burin pled guilty to aggravated assault in the Tilian Royal Court and was sentenced to 12 years' imprisonment.
-Upon her release, she fled to Ikara to escape trial in State Court, and is believed to have died while fighting in the Ikaran [[Civil Revolt]].
+Upon her release, she fled to Ikara to escape trial in State Court, and is believed to have fled again during the Ikaran Civil Revolt.

 Lio Ansel's involvement came to light in the Reconciliation Trials after the Civil Revolt and he was executed for misconduct leading to the death of the test pilot who crashed in Kota.